Boundary current fluctuations for the half space ASEP and six vertex model: Fredholm Pfaffian formulas

 This was introduced in a more general fashion in \cite{BBNV18}.
 The fact that $\Phi(a;q,t,\nu)$ is the correct normalization is shown in \cite{BBNV18}.
 Alternatively, Theorem \ref{thm: general identity} actually gives a new proof of this.

 \begin{remark} Note that due to the sign, the free boundary Schur process we consider is not really a probability measure on partitions.
-However, the marginal $\lambda_1$ is a genuine random variable, at least when $t\leq q$.
-Moreover, as long as $t<1$ and $\nu^{-1}<1$, the definition is absolutely convergence and decays in $\lambda_1$, and the expression $\PP(\lambda_1\leq s)=\sum_{x\leq s}\mathbb{FBS}_a^{(q,t,\nu)}(x)$ is still analytic in $t$ and $\nu$.
-Thus, the formulas attained, which are also analytic functions of $t$ and $\nu$, continue to apply by analytic continuation. \end{remark}
+However, the marginal $\lambda_1$ is a genuine random variable, at least when $t\leq q$ (this can be seen from Theorems \ref{thm: 6vm HL ident main} and \ref{thm: HL FBS same}).
+Moreover, as long as $t<1$ and $\nu^{-1}<1$, the definition gives an absolutely summable signed probability measure, and the expression $\PP(\lambda_1\leq s)=\sum_{x\leq s}\mathbb{FBS}_a^{(q,t,\nu)}(x)$ is analytic in $t$ and $\nu$.
+Thus, the formulas we will derive for $\PP(\lambda_1\leq s)$, which are also analytic functions of $t$ and $\nu$, will continue to apply even when $\lambda_1$ is not a random variable. \end{remark}

 Recall that $\chi\sim RS(q,t)$ if